KamilLelonek/ex_wallet/README.md

 **`new/6`**

-Creates a new private extended key struct with the given params.
+Creates a new _extended private key_ struct with the given params.

 ```elixir
 iex(23)> ExWallet.Extended.Private.new(:test, key, chain_code)